TheLucasRavi/Recipe_Page_Training_Rocketseat/README.md

 # Recipe_Page_Training_Rocketseat
-I make on site the recipes for training, although this time, i'make more functions e customizations.
+I made a recipe website to train my skills, but this time with more features.